-There are numerous cash handling machines in Japan, banknotes are intricately designed considering their suitability for the circulation environment.
+There are numerous cash handling machines in Japan. banknotes are intricately designed considering their suitability for the circulation environment.
 In addition, banknotes incorporate various anti-counterfeiting technologies, including measurement to prevent counterfeiting through color photocopiers.

 watermark

 3 Watermark-bar-pattern

-When viewed through transparency. vertical rods become visible, with three rods on the 10,000 yen note, two rods on the 5,000 yen note, and one rod on the 1,000 yen note.
+When viewed through transparency, vertical rods become visible, with three rods on the 10,000 yen note, two rods on the 5,000 yen note, and one rod on the 1,000 yen note.

-4 3 Dhologram By tilting the banknote left or right, the three-dimensional portrait appears to rotate.
-This is a world-first application of this technology to banknotes.
-Other designs also change depending on the viewing angle.
+4 3 Dhologram It's the world's first adoption in banknotes.
+By tilting, the banknote left or right, the three-dimensional portrait rotates, and other designs change depending on the viewing angle.